rubyreferences/rubyref/_src/intermediate/parsed/lib/optparse/OptionParser.md

 *   Regexp -- Regular expressions.
 Also includes options.

-We can also add our own coercions, which we will cover soon.
+We can also add our own coercions, which we will cover below.

 #### Using Built-in Conversions